Harlestone: History

 The enclosure of Harlestone occurred in 1766, with the main gainer being Robert Andrew.
 Many of the large farms in the area are enclosure farms, including Mill Farm, Glebe Farm and Fleetland Farm.
 Many of the other farms in the village remain from earlier strip farming, such as Rock Farm.

 Between 1809 and 1811, Robert Andrew employed the noted architects and landscape designers, Humphrey and John Adey Repton, to make alterations to Harlestone House.
 The house was demolished in 1940, but the Grade II* listed stables, the classically designed dam bridge and boathouse, and the paddocks still exist.

 In 1829, Robert Andrew sold the Harlestone Estate to Earl Spencer of Althorp.
-Many properties were built in the 19th century under the Althorp Estate, particularly worker’s cottages, like the sets of Ten Cottages in Upper and Lower Harlestone.
+Many properties were built in the 19th century under the Althorp Estate, particularly worker's cottages, like the sets of Ten Cottages in Upper and Lower Harlestone.
 A quarry face, possibly from this time, is still visible along Port Road, near to Park Farmhouse.
 The consistent architectural style pervades building of this time in Harlestone and the neighbouring villages.
 The Althorp Estate is still the major land owner in the village, and some properties may have possible applicable covenants.

 The 1834 foundation of the Union for Poor Law Administration saw Harlestone in the Brixworth Union, and the village workhouse was built, now forming several houses on Port Road, Upper Harlestone.

 Non-conformist religion was very popular in Northamptonshire, and land for the former Baptist Chapel in Upper Harlestone, now a dwelling, was granted by the Fifth Earl Spencer in 1873.

 In the 1870s, the Imperial Gazetteer of England and Wales described the parish as follows:

 "a parish in Brixworth district, Northamptonshire; 2½ miles WSW of Brampton railway station, and 4 NW of Northampton.
 It has a post-office under Northampton.
 Acres, 2,530.
 Real property, £4,314.
 Pop., 615.
 Houses, 138.
 The property is divided among a few.
 The manor belongs to Earl Spencer.
 Harlestone Hall is a chief residence.
 Traces of an old fort are on Dylve's Heath.
 The living is a rectory in the diocese of Peterborough.
 Value, £577.
 Patron, Earl Spencer.
 The church is of the 14th century, very good, and has an old font.
 There are a national school, and charities upwards of £100."

 The remains of brickworks from the 19th century can be found in Upper Harlestone in the form of a large kiln, which provided local people with brick for building.

-In 1924, the Dufhess of Gradton former a fund to build the Village Institute in Upper Harlestone.
+In 1924, the Duchess of Grafton started a fund to build the Village Institute in Upper Harlestone.

 The Althorp Estate sold the land of the former Harlestone House to the Northampton Golf Club in 1990, and their clubhouse now occupies the former site of the house.